 (The holiness of the Church – and hence the salvation of the world, and the souls thereon, depends much upon the holiness of her priests.
-Hence, these words from Pope Benedict XVI from August 5th, 2009, on the Curé d’Ars ring as true and au courant today, perhaps more so, as they did twelve years ago).
+Hence, these words from Pope Benedict XVI from August 5th, 2009, on the Curé d’Ars ring as true and au courant today, perhaps more so, as they did thirteen years ago).
 Editor.

 Papal Summer Residence, Castel Gandolfo

 St. John Mary Vianney, the Holy Curé of Ars

 Dear Brothers and Sisters,

 In today’s Catechesis I would like briefly to review the life of the Holy Curé of Ars.
 I shall stress several features that can also serve as an example for priests in our day, different of course from the time in which he lived, yet marked in many ways by the same fundamental human and spiritual challenges.
 Precisely yesterday was the 150th anniversary of his birth in Heaven.
 Indeed it was at two o’clock in the morning on 4 August 1859 that St John Baptist Mary Vianney, having come to the end of his earthly life, went to meet the heavenly Father to inherit the Kingdom, prepared since the world’s creation for those who faithfully follow his teachings (cf. Mt 25: 34).
 What great festivities there must have been in Heaven at the entry of such a zealous pastor!
 What a welcome he must have been given by the multitude of sons and daughters reconciled with the Father through his work as parish priest and confessor!
 I wanted to use this anniversary as an inspiration to inaugurate the Year for Priests, whose theme, as is well known, is “Faithfulness of Christ, Faithfulness of Priests”.
 The credibility of witness depends on holiness and, once and for all, on the actual effectiveness of the mission of every priest.